cunger/launch/notes/sandcrawler-rulebook/object-creation.md

     return new Point(x, y);
   }

-  // State
+  // State -> each object created from this constructor
-  this.x = x || 0;
+  // will have those properties as its own properties this.x = x || 0;
   this.y = y || 0;
 }

-// Shared behaviour
+// Shared behaviour -> only the prototype has the property,
-Point.prototype.distanceFromOrigin = function () {
+// all objects created from it delegate method calls to it Point.prototype.distanceFromOrigin = function () {
   return Math.sqrt(this.x * this.x + this.y * this.y);
 };